Registration Denial: Your 10-Day Court Appeal Right

 Richmond, VA 23219

-The Virginia State Board of Elections will review your complaint according to the following procedure:
+The Department of Elections will review your complaint according to the following procedure:

 Initially staff must determine if the complaint alleges a violation of Title III of the Help America Vote Act (HAVA).
 Title III includes voting system standards; accessibility of voting systems to persons with disabilities; instructions on correcting voting errors; identification requirements for voting in federal elections if registration was by mail; statewide computerized voter registration list; contents of registration forms; and provisional voting.